 Bernese Rescue & Rehoming

-Welcome to the Club’s Rescue and Rehoming page where we give some information about the club’s Rescue activities to help Bernese in need of new homes and how to contact us.
+Welcome to the Club’s Rescue and Rehoming page where we give some information about the club’s Rescue activities to help Bernese in need of new homes, or other assistance, and how to contact us.

 Parade of Rescued dogs with their new owners at the Spring Garden Party in 2023 (Fiona Hallam on the right)

-The Bernese Mountain Dog Club of Great Britain’s Rescue and Rehoming service is primarily in existence to help any Bernese Mountain Dog in the UK who is in need of a new home.
+The Bernese Mountain Dog Club of Great Britain’s Rescue and Rehoming service is primarily in existence to help any Bernese Mountain Dog in the UK who is in need of a new home or sometimes other assistance.
 We will take in Bernese of any age and we try to get a full picture of the temperament and needs of the dogs who come into our care.
 Reputable breeders should always be willing to help with any Bernese of their breeding who is in need of rehoming and sometimes a phone call to the breeder is all that is needed to put this in place.
-When this cannot be then Rescue can step in.
+When this cannot be, then Rescue can step in.

 .